Caltech-NRAO Stripe 82 Survey (CNSS). III: The First Radio-discovered Tidal Disruption Event, CNSS J0019+00

-\acknowledgements Acknowledgements: The authors thank Ehud Nakar for insightful discussion on equipartition analysis and Vikram Ravi for helpful comments on improving this paper, Yi Cao for the optical data reduction analysis and Mansi Kasliwal for the use of CLU in the identification of transient events in CNSS.
+\acknowledgements Acknowledgements: The authors thank Ehud Nakar for insightful discussion on equipartition analysis, Vikram Ravi for helpful comments on improving this paper, Yi Cao for the optical data reduction analysis, Mansi Kasliwal for the use of CLU in the identification of transient events in CNSS.
 The authors would also like to thank the anonymous referee for valuable feedback in improving the quality of this paper.
 KPM is a Jansky Fellow of the National Radio Astronomy Observatory.
 The National Radio Astronomy Observatory is a facility of the National Science Foundation operated under cooperative agreement by Associated Universities, Inc. AH acknowledges support by the I-Core Program of the Planning and Budgeting Committee and the Israel Science Foundation.
 This research was supported by grant No.\,2018154 from the United States-Israel Binational Science Foundation (BSF).